TomerGeva/CommDspy/README.md

 ### 2.2. demapping
 Function performs de-mapping, i.e. converts the levels of the constellation to their respective integer value levels.
 Function is inputted with:
-* :param - Numpy array of constellation symbols.
+* signal - Numpy array of constellation symbols.
   * If PAM4 assuming that the constellation is [-3x,-x,x,3x]
   * If NRZ assuming that the constellation is [-x,x]
   * If OOK assuming that the constellation is [0, x]